-Sexual Misconduct Policy
+Sexual Misconduct - Title IX Policy

 Mount St. Mary's University is a Catholic institution committed to upholding standards which promote respect and human dignity.
 Sexual crimes, in any form, severely violate the trust and respect essential to the preservation of such an environment and directly threatens the safety and well-being of our community members.

 The following policy and procedures are included within the University’s student Code of Conduct and covers all persons taking courses through the University (including summer sessions), both full and part time, pursuing undergraduate or graduate studies, and any person residing in University housing.
 The University may take jurisdiction over any violation of the Code of Student Conduct committed during the time in which the student is enrolled, including incidents off campus, time between semesters, during breaks, semesters abroad, and during leaves of absences.

 As Sexual Misconduct is a violation of Title IX, the following policy and procedures comply with all Title IX and Department of Education guidelines.
 Students who wish to file a complaint under Title IX may contact the Dean of Students, Michael Taberski, who serves as the Mount’s student Title IX Coordinator.
 Faculty, staff, or administrators who wish to file a complaint under Title IX may contact Pauline Engelstatter, Vice President for University Affairs.

 Dean of Students & Student Title IX Coordinator

 During Non Business Hours - Dean Taberski can be reached through the Office of Public Safety (301) 447-5357

 Mount St. Mary's University Sexual Misconduct / Title IX Policy

 Mount St. Mary’s University will not tolerate acts of sexual misconduct committed by or against any member of our community.
 Sexual misconduct includes: